Friday, September 13, 2024

 I very much agree with Norman about that Vermont boulder - and I'll show you a stone "icon" or "simularacum" incorporated into a stone retaining wall here at home that very much resembles that much larger stone in Rochester, as well as including a photo of a snapping turtle that I lifted from somewhere:

-And I'll show you a photo of the shadows and sunlight striking the stones at just the right time of day which clearly shows the tool marks of the European masonry tools used to create this quite realistic Snapping Turtle Effigy:
+And I'll show you a photo of the shadows and sunlight striking the stones at just the right time of day which clearly shows evidence of the European masonry tools used to create this quite realistic Snapping Turtle Effigy, intentional Indigenous Iconography:

 Norman noted the presence of a culturally stacked stone feature on the opposite side of that big stone: